 We finish with the numbered cards, the only cards where the number is important.
-And here they are so important that we will have to look at the numbers in detail.
-Let us first clearify the distinction between number and numeral system:
+And in such a degree, that we will have to look at the numbers in detail.
+Let us first clarify the distinction between number and numeral system:

 7 can only be divided by 1 and 7, so it is a prime number